THE DIFFERENCES BETWEEN WET ROT AND DRY ROT

 Additionally, potential fungal growth can help you identify wet rot.
 Many homeowners report finding a black fungus growing on the timber that resembles a mushroom in shape.
 This fungus organism feeds on the damp wood fibers.
 This fungus will also release a damp, musty smell to indicate that it’s eating away at the wet materials.

 Each type of rot grows and spreads in different ways, so you have to treat them in a specific way for the best possible results.
-It’s crucial that you reach out to a trusted carpentry service to get the job done right.
+It’s crucial that you reach out to a trusted carpenter in Cumming to get the job done right.
 These experienced professionals can accurately determine the scope of the damage and decide on the best possible solution.

 Since dry rot can spread to other areas of your home, it’s crucial that you take the time to properly diagnose the problem and identify the affected areas.
 Missing a section of this rot can allow it to grow back and spread to the wood you just repaired.